Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Reinforced edge support and coil stability More motion than all-latex
+Reinforced edge support More motion than all-latex

-Flippable plush/firm comfort Heavier mattress handling
+Flippable plush/firm feel Heavier mattress handling

 Select Sleep Hybrid Latex Mattress